In Squarespace, there are two main ways to customize how text looks:

 - Underline (not supported)

 Styling controls the typography (font design), giving the words personality and flare.
-After applying formatting, use the Style Editor to change the style.
+After applying formatting, use Site Styles to change the style.

 To style your text:

-- In the Home Menu, click Design, and then click Style Editor.
+- In the Home Menu, click Design, and then click Site Styles.

 - Follow the steps in Changing fonts.

-To help you achieve a consistent look, Style Editor tweaks apply to all text with a specific format.
+To help you achieve a consistent look, Site Styles tweaks apply to all text with a specific format.
 For example, you can change the font of all headers at once, or all body text at once.
 Each template has slightly different text styling options.
 Learn more about how this works in Changing fonts.

 Note: More specific style options are available for different fonts and templates.